Presidential poll: NDA nominee Droupadi Murmu meets lawmakers of BJP, supporting parties in Goa | Politics

 Legislators and MPs of the BJP and its supporting parties in Goa on Thursday attended a meeting with the National Democratic Alliance's nominee Droupadi Murmu for the presidential election.

+However, the opposition Congress took a dim view of the Goa Assembly Speaker's decision to adjourn the ongoing monsoon session for some time during the day apparently to allow the lawmakers to meet Murmu.

-Murmu arrived in Goa earlier in the day to seek support from the lawmakers for her candidature for the July 18 presidential poll.
+Earlier in the day, Murmu arrived in Goa to seek the support of the lawmakers for her candidature for the July 18 presidential poll.

 Union minister and North Goa MP Shripad Naik, Rajya Sabha member Vinay Tendulkar and state BJP president Sadanand Shet Tanavade received Murmu at the Dabolim airport, located about 35 km from the state capital Panaji.